-Valuation of gross outstanding claims liability (\$4,754m) Refer to Note C2 to the financial report.
+Valuation of gross outstanding claims liability (\$5,348m) Refer to Note C2(a) to the financial report.

-Key audit matter How my audit addressed the key audit matter Valuation of outstanding claims liabilities The estimation of outstanding claims liabilities is a key audit matter due to the high degree of uncertainty that is inherent in estimating the expected future payments for claims incurred.
-It may take many years to finalise the cost of a claim and the ultimate cost may be influenced by factors unknown at 30 June 2023 or outside the control of WorkCover (refer Note C2(d) for key assumptions and judgements).
-I engaged an auditor's actuarial expert to assist me in: evaluating the actuarial models for changes made to the prior year's models. considering of the appropriateness of the assumptions adopted and methodologies applied for the individual benefit types. considering the reasonableness of movements in key claim experience and their impact on the calculation of the outstanding claims liability benchmarking key economic assumptions to observable market data.
-In engaging an auditor's actuarial expert to assist me in addressing this key audit matter I have assessed: their qualifications, competence, capabilities, objectivity and the nature, scope and objectives of the work completed for appropriateness. their findings and conclusions for relevance, reasonableness and consistency with the evidence obtained.
+Key audit matter How my audit addressed the key audit matter Valuation of gross outstanding claims liability The estimation of gross outstanding claims liability is a key audit matter due to the high degree of uncertainty that is inherent in estimating the expected future payments for claims incurred.
+It may take many years to finalise the cost of a claim and the ultimate cost may be influenced by factors unknown at 30 June 2024 or outside the control of WorkCover (refer Note C2(d) for key assumptions and judgements).
+My procedures included, but were not limited to: Challenging appropriateness of management's actuarial methods and assumptions through assessment of accuracy of previous estimates and changes made to the prior year's models considering of the appropriateness of the assumptions adopted and methodologies applied for the individual benefit types considering the reasonableness of movements in key claim experience and their impact on the calculation of the outstanding claims liability benchmarking key economic assumptions such as discount rate, risk margin and inflation to observable market data. assessing management's experts' qualifications, competence, capabilities, objectivity and the nature, scope and objectives of the work completed for appropriateness evaluating management's experts' findings and conclusions for relevance, reasonableness and consistency with the evidence obtained from my testing.